Lipe-lx/NeuralRate-MCP/apps/web/public/docs/deployment.md

 npx wrangler login
 ```

-Then confirm you are logged into the Cloudflare user that has access to the Worker account before retrying the publish.
+Then confirm you are logged into the Cloudflare user that has access to the target account before retrying the publish.

+## Runtime Model

+- `apps/web`
+  remains public
+- `apps/worker`
+  remains public
+- `apps/executor`
+  is private
+  - `workers_dev = false`
+  - no public hostname is required
+  - the public worker reaches it through `[[services]] binding = "EXECUTOR"`

+`EXECUTOR_BASE_URL` is now a local-development fallback only.
+In production it should stay empty unless you are intentionally using a temporary non-loopback migration fallback.

 ## Recommended Local Check Before Push